Vulnerable Sector Searches

 After the appointment

-• If the result is negative, a Police Information Check Certificate letter will be sent directly to you via Canada Post.
+• If the result is negative, a Police Information Check Results Certificate letter will be sent directly to you.

-• If the result is positive and a search confirms a relevant pardoned sex offender record, it will be disclosed on a Police Information Check Certificate letter issued by Calgary Police Service on official letterhead.
-The Police Information Check Unit will send the certificate letter directly to you via Canada Post.
+• If the result is positive and a search confirms a relevant pardoned sex offender record, it will be disclosed on a Police Information Check Results Certificate letter issued by Calgary Police Service on official letterhead directly to the agency after your consent has been obtained.

 You are responsible for returning your certificate letter issued from either CCRTIS or Calgary Police Service to the agency/organization requesting the vulnerable sector verification record search.